 The Act requires the notice to be sent, or given, to the following bodies where applicable:

 The local authority has power to serve a Notice (under Section 81 of the Act) about demolition, on a person on whom a demolition order has been served, who appears not to be complying with an order, or who appears to have begun demolition.
 Such notice must also be sent to the adjoining owners.

 The notice requires thought to be given to:

 Demolition will also require approval under the Town and County Planning Act 1990 for listed buildings, building in the ground of listed buildings and for works in a conservation area.

-The Local Government (Miscellaneous Provision) Act 1982, Section 29, gives the local authority power to protect a building if it is likely to become a danger to Public Health, if the owner is absent, or if the building is unsecured.
+The Local Government (Miscellaneous Provision) Act 1982, Section 29, gives the local authority power to protect a building if it is likely to become a danger to Public Health, if the owner is absent or if the building is unsecured.
 Sometimes this can be done dually with the Environmental Health Department.
-This may simply be securing of windows and door or fencing off access to the property or more seriously, the demolition of a dangerous building.
+This may simply be securing of windows and doors or fencing off access to the property or, more seriously, the demolition of a dangerous building.